jc141x/jc141-bash/setup/steamdeck.md

 > -- insert gude how to change default boot option here --

-run `sudo grub-mkconfig -o /boot/grub/grub.cfg`
+Run `sudo grub-mkconfig -o /boot/grub/grub.cfg`

-reboot and select the option with `linux neptune` using the arrow keys.
+Reboot and select the option with `linux neptune` using the arrow keys.

-follow our [requirements guide](arch.md) for Arch, and reboot once more.
+Follow our [requirements guide](arch.md) for Arch, and reboot once more.

 <br>